 Limited Tort Insurance

 If you have “limited tort” insurance, there are some restrictions on when you can obtain compensation for certain types of harm.
 For example, your policy may prohibit you from pursuing non-economic losses unless you suffered “serious” injuries.
-Fortunately, our car wreck attorneys at Ostroff Injury Law have decades of experience working with injured drivers with limited tort.
+Fortunately, our car wreck attorneys at Ostroff Godshall Injury and Accident Lawyers have decades of experience working with injured drivers with limited tort.

 Legal Statutes That May Impact Your Recovery